Synthetixio/SIPs/content/sccp/sccp-373.md

 |    **V3 LPs**    |          40%         |           70%          |          60%          |
 |  **Integrators** |          20%         |           0%           |          20%          |

-Currently the split is configured as:
-- 40% LPs
-- 20% v2 Debt Burn
-- 20% Integrator

 # Configurations